nextgen-networks/nextcloud-roundcube/README.md

 # owncloud-roundcube
-OwnCloud app to integrate RoundCube Webmail.
-The app embeds the [RoundCube webmail](https://roundcube.net/ "RoundCube's homepage") interface in ownCloud.
+nextcloud app to integrate RoundCube Webmail.
+The app embeds the [RoundCube webmail](https://roundcube.net/ "RoundCube's homepage") interface in nextcloud.

+# !!! attention - this project is in migration pase !!!
+I've forked this repo to check if it is a good start to integrate it into nextcluod (18.x.x +).
+...
+I've just begun - it'll work in future - not now ;-)

 ## History
 This app uses idea and code from [this app](https://github.com/hypery2k/owncloud/tree/master/roundcube).